 Jackie is fully committed to achieving the best possible design outcome for our clients.
 To that end she works collaboratively with our team and with clients, bringing strong communication, organisational and design skills.

 Megan was awarded the prize for most distinguished student from the University of Auckland when graduating in 1988.
 After working for 7 years in practices in London and Auckland and registering in both UK and NZ, she set up her own residential practice in Auckland in 1994.

-Megan has a strong sense of empathy for people and place, which allows her to design buildings that are beautifully suited to their contexts.
+Megan has a strong sense of empathy for people and place, which helps her to design buildings that are well suited to their contexts.